dawidkozakiewicz/npmPackagesFacilitator/README.md

     "passport-google-oauth": "^1.0.0",
     "pug": "^2.0.3"
   }
 Save and open html file in browser.
-You can see console command ready for install latest versions of packages.
+You can see the console command ready for install the latest versions of packages.